steve-zeyu-zhang/onedrive-uploader/README.md

 Command line (CLI) utility for uploading files to Microsoft OneDrive using the Microsoft Graph REST API.

+## Correct way to use it

+You don't need any sudo

+just download the release, and do `/home/remote/u7394442/onedrive-uploader_linux_amd64_v0.8.0`

+You don't need to install Go, build, stupid ass motherfuck!

 ## Features
 * Upload, download and delete files
 * Create and delete directories